claui/vscode-mdmonthly/README.md

 `yarn upgrade-yarn-itself` section).

 Also excluded is the `@types/vscode` package.
-For details, see section _Upgrading the VS Code API_.
+For details, see section _Upgrading the VS Code API version_.

 ### yarn upgrade-yarn-itself